The toolbar contains a series of icons for performing actions on other areas of the user interface.

 The Quick Add Tool

 Type a few letters from the name of a UI control or icon and Quick Add will show you a list of suggestions.
-Use your mouse or arrow keys to scroll down the list and click or press Enter to add the control or icon on the canvas.
-You can also use Shift + Enter to place the control where your mouse cursor is on the canvas.
+Use your mouse or arrow keys to scroll down the list and click or press ENTER to add the control or icon on the canvas.
+You can also use SHIFT+ENTER to place the control where your mouse cursor is on the canvas.

 For example, typing “bu” shows a list containing “Button”, “Button Bar”, “Help Button”, “Radio Button” and “Round Button”.
 Typing “hel”, on the other hand, only returns “Help Button”.
-Pressing the ESCape key makes the list disappear.
+Pressing the ESC key makes the list disappear.